-Staying secure while traveling, especially while traveling internationally, exposes you to some special data security risks.
+Travel may expose you to some special data security risks.
 Before you travel, please review the following recommendations in order to avoid inconvenient or unpleasant incidents.
-These recommendations are especially intended to assist international travelers, but it is a good idea to be familiar with many of them even if you are only traveling within the United States.
+If you are traveling abroad, please read our recommendations for international travelers as well.

 Before You Leave